advissor/advissor.github.io/_posts/2021-03-21-setting-up-personal-blog-on-github-pages.markdown

 - used the template https://github.com/artemsheludko/flexible-jekyll
 - updated the _config.yaml file with my own settings, uploaded my own profile pic to assets/img folder
 - removed unnecessary posts in _post folder
-- removed disqus integration from file _layouts/post.html , line "{% include disqus.html %}"
-Maybe for someone it works, I do find it too bulky...)
+- removed disqus integration from file _layouts/post.html Maybe for someone it works, I do find it too bulky...)
 - added integration with https://utteranc.es/
 This one, adds to each post a github issue & allows people to comment via their gihub profile.
 Wich i find amazing simple & all stored in github :)